-An estimated 2.2 million of the 32 million people living in Kenya are currently infected with the HI virus and each day about 500 die due to the consequences of the disease.
+An estimated 2.7 million of the 43 million people living in Kenya are currently infected with HIV, and about 500 die each day due to the consequences of the disease.

-Nairobi has a population of 4.5 million of which about 2.2 million live in the slums - although these only make up five percent of the city area.
-In the shanty towns about ten percent of the adult population is infected by the HI virus.
-Thus, the slums belong to the most affected areas.
+Nairobi has a population of 3.1 million, about two million of which live in the slums - although these only make up five percent of the city area.
+In the shanty towns, about ten percent of the adult population is infected by the HI virus.
+Thus, the slums belong to the most affected areas in Kenya.

-Poor living conditions, extreme poverty as well as the lack of education are main reasons for the spread of HIV/AIDS in the slums of Kenyas capital.
+Poor living conditions, extreme poverty as well as the lack of education are main reasons for the spread of HIV/AIDS in the slums of Kenyan capital.

 TB is curable with a combination of three to five antibiotics and the treatment takes about six to eight months.
 The continuous medical care of the patients is of utmost importance: if a patient stops treatment prematurely, incurable resistances may develop.

 |Duration:||Since August 2001|